 How to Get Started with OpenMetal and Storware

 For companies exploring their next steps, now is the perfect time to evaluate OpenStack as a strategic alternative.
-Whether you’re migrating from VMware, optimizing your backup strategy, or building a private cloud, OpenMetal’s OpenStack—paired with Storware—offers a scalable, future-ready foundation.
+Whether you’re migrating from VMware, optimizing your backup strategy, or building a private cloud, OpenMetal’s Hosted Private Cloud powered by OpenStack—paired with Storware—offers a scalable, future-ready foundation.

 Organizations interested in transitioning should begin by: